santoshbammidi07/dlproject/README.md

-# This repo is for OCR Project..
+# This repo is for OCR Project